 The Trump-supported rollback of the Clean Car Standards has severely weakened tailpipe emissions standards.
 The rollback will allow automakers to increase greenhouse gas efficiency by just 1.5% each year, well below the previous version of the standards, which required annual increases of 5%.
 This rollback will add 1.5 billion metric tons of climate pollution—an amount equivalent to the total pollution from 68 coal plants operating for five years—and the resulting increases in health-harming air pollution will cause 250,000 asthma attacks and more than 18,000 premature deaths.

-Wheeler’s EPA is also trying to undermine longstanding state authority by blocking the right of California and 13 other states, as well as the District of Columbia, to set greenhouse gas emissions standards for cars that are more protective than the national ones.
+Wheeler’s EPA is also trying to undermine long-standing state authority by blocking the right of California and 13 other states, as well as the District of Columbia, to set greenhouse gas emissions standards more protective than the national ones.
 It’s simply wrong for Andrew Wheeler to strip states’ authority to protect their residents from harmful pollution—but that’s exactly what the Trump Administration tried to do, with the support of Toyota, Chrysler, and other automakers.

-Here’s how moms are fighting for the Clean Car Standards — and how you can help.
+Moms are fighting for the Clean Car Standards—and you can help.